openlookeng/hetu-core/hetu-docs/en/security/password-encryption.md

 The user saves the secret key and gives the public key to openLooKeng to decrypt the encrypted ciphertext.

+The key suggested size of RSA is 3072 bits, the minimum is 2048 bits.

 Configuration
 -------------------------